Winter is root vegetable time, and while I love roasted roots more than most people, sometimes you just want to lighten things up a bit.

 The trick to this salad is to use a coarse grater or a vegetable peeler to make it.
 I like using the peeler because you can get prettier shavings and you can deal with long, skinny roots like parsnips or carrots better with the peeler.
 Fatter roots, like celery root, are better shredded with a grater.
 Either works.

 As for the vinaigrette, parsley goes well with all of these roots, but you can use other herbs, too.
 Mint is a good choice, as would rosemary or sage.
-You might even try cilantro for a Latin or Portuguese touch.
+You might even try cilantro.

 The choice of root vegetables here works well, but you are free to mix and match.
 Just be sure to not have too many sweet vegetables like carrots and parsnips, or too many sharp ones, like radishes or turnips.